kimseung4/YouGetMe/README.md

 ## Problem
 The U.S. Census Bureau reported that 11.4 million married couple households, or 21 percent of all married-couple households in America in 2011, had at least one spouse born in another country.
 The number of international couples in a globalized 21st century is constantly raising.<br><br>
-21 century is a very fast-paced time.
+21st century is a very fast-paced time.
 Everyone is busy.
 It’s hard to spare time for anything “extra”.
-Foreign language learning is a clear “extra”.
+Foreign language learning is clearly an “extra”.
 It takes enormous amount of dedication to spare time and energy for that activity.
-That’s why language learning apps are so popular comparing to traditional face to face learning environments - the provide users with flexibility to learn language at the most convenient time and pace.
-But there are unfortunately no apps that allow to learn a language with a partner.
+That’s why language learning apps are so popular compared to traditional face to face learning environments.
+They provide users with flexibility to learn language at the most convenient time and pace.
+Unfortunately, there are no apps that allow end users to learn a language with a partner.
 It is usually the user and the program.
-When the initial motivation and excitement wear off people stop using language learning apps, because there’s noone to hold them accountable.<br><br>
+When the initial motivation and excitement wear off, people stop using the language learning apps because there’s nothing to hold them accountable.<br><br>
 The research shows that if a couple takes on a certain activity together they are more likely to be more persistent/successful, so we suggest adding a language component into people’s daily digital behaviour — like messaging.

 ## Target Audience